cnai-lab/qlatent/README.md

    ```
    Q = SOCQ4
    ```
-9. Decide whether you'd like softmaxed results, raw rwsults or both.
-Order matters, meaning whatever you'll put first will come out first too:
+9. Decide whether you'd like softmaxed results, raw results or both.
+The input-output order relationship is FIFO (first in first out):
   ```
   # Only softmaxed results: [True]
   # Only raw results: [False]
   # Softmaxed results before raw: [True, False]
   # Raw results before softmaxed: [False, True]
   ```
 10. Decide on filters you'd like to use.
-You can use more than one filter, and filters will be displayed according to the order in which you provided them.
+You can use more than one filter.
+The input-output order relationship is FIFO.<br>
     All filters must be inside a dictionary.
 Here are a couple of examples:
   ```
   # Unfiltered filter: {"unfiltered" : {}}